Long time asymptotics for the KPII equation: Introduction

-In Subsection \ref{SS:u+2} and \ref{SS:u-2}, we determine asymptotic behaviors of $u_{2,0}$ for $a\gtrless \pm\frac 1C\gtrless 0$ respectively by refining the decomposition of the representation formulas, discarding terms with rapidly decaying amplitudes, leveraging the smallness of the integration domains, the factors $(\overline\lambda'-\lambda')$, integration by parts, and applying the results derived in Subsection \ref{SS:m-pre} and \ref{SS:m}.
+In Subsection \ref{SS:u+2} and \ref{SS:u-2}, we determine asymptotic behavior of $u_{2,0}$ in the regimes $a\gtrless \pm\delta\gtrless 0$, respectively.
+This is achieved by refining the decomposition of the representation formulas, establishing the integrability of $\partial_{\lambda'_I}\widetilde s_c$ or $(1+|\lambda'|)\widetilde s_c$ in various regimes, discarding terms with rapidly decaying amplitudes, and using several key tools: smallness of the integration domains, the factor $(\overline\lambda'-\lambda')$, integration by parts, and the estimates developed in Subsection \ref{SS:CI-0}.